 On 14th February 1942, Japanese forces launched a large-scale attack on Bukit Chandu.
 This was likely in the attempt to gain direct passage to the Alexandra area just behind, which held the British military’s main ammunition bases and supply depots.

 This placed the soldiers situated to defend the hill in a difficult position.
 The Japanese forces utilised their sheer numbers and over-arching strength in an attempt to wipe out what was left of the Malay Regiment.
-And this was where the regiment’s Second Lieutenant Adnan Saidi and his company made their last stand.
+This was where the regiment’s Second Lieutenant Adnan Saidi and his company made their last stand.

-A bust of Lieutenant Adnan to commemorate his bravery, located at Reflections at Bukit Chandu
+A bust of Lieutenant Adnan to commemorate his bravery, located at Reflections at Bukit Chandu.

 Despite their disadvantage, Lieutenant Adnan encouraged his men to fight till their last breath.
 With no more ammunition, the company bravely engaged in hand-to-hand combat and refused to retreat or surrender.